|

 Strategically:

-1. Some people like to schedule "check email and name_of_online_chat_tool_here" on their calendar twice a day during weekly planning.
-All too often, I don't do that - I guess I don't like that much structure.
+1. Some people like to schedule email and chat time on their calendar twice a day during weekly planning.
+All too often, I don't do that - I guess I don't like that structure.
 That lack of strategic focus drags me into to very long communication sessions.
 NOT checking email (or answering the phone or checking snail mail) is NOT legally viable for most normal people, so no one can skip checking email and phone, unless they have a very reliable personal assistant that they talk to instead.
+Your government will require you to respond to the dominant communications channels - very dangerous to ignore calls and emails from the IRS.

 2. I used to say: "NEVER check email or phone messages until you have completed daily planning."
 Now I don't believe that.
 If you have a lot of important real-time communications to do, sometimes it's better to FRONT LOAD it.
 First thing in the morning.
 Either before you plan, or interleaved with planning.
 The reason I do this a lot now is that meetings and phone-calls (real-time communications) often change your plans.
 They also give you an opportunity to get buy-in from people to allow you to do the things you need to do that day.
 Anecdotally, I have found that the morning is the best time to get your schedule to you significant other as well.
 My new thinking on this is calendaring first, tentatively blocking time out for things you want to work on - then communications - then any adjustments that need to be made to the calendar.
 Get all that over with and then you can really start blocking out time with confidence for the rest of the day.